Patricia Robertson: NASA career

 Selected by NASA in June 1998, Robertson reported for training in August 1998.
 Her Astronaut Candidate training included orientation briefings and tours, numerous scientific and technical briefings, intensive instruction in Shuttle and International Space Station systems, physiological training and ground school to prepare for T-38 flight training, as well as learning water and wilderness survival techniques.
 After completing training, she served as the office representative for the Crew Healthcare System (CHeCS), and as Crew Support Astronaut (CSA) for the ISS Expedition 2 crew.
+At the time of her death, she was assigned as a crew support astronaut for the Expedition 2 crew.
+In that role, she served as an interface between the Mission Control Center Flight Control Team and the Astronaut Office on issues related to the Expedition 2 crew and, along with other astronauts, coordinated activities on the ground for the three crew members in space.

 Death

-She died May 24, 2001 in Houston from burn injuries sustained in the crash of a private plane at Wolfe Air Park, Manvel, Texas on May 22, 2001; she was 38 years old.
-She was living at Homer City and she was scheduled to fly to the International Space Station in the following year.
+Robertson died May 24, 2001, in Houston from burn injuries sustained in the crash of a private plane at Wolfe Air Park, Manvel, Texas, on May 22, 2001; she was 38 years old.
+Robertson had been providing instruction to a private pilot when control of the aircraft was lost.
+She was living at Homer City and she was scheduled to work with the crew who were going to fly to the International Space Station in the following year.

+The Patricia Hilliard Robertson Center for Aviation Medicine at the Indiana Regional Medical Center was named in her honor in 2009.